CONNECTION

 An Honest Word on Sex and Intimacy

-For a real share of men over 40, performance gets complicated.
-Sometimes for a season, sometimes longer.
 A large longitudinal analysis found that midlife marriages follow multiple distinct trajectories when it comes to sexual satisfaction, and some of those trajectories rise over time.
-The slow fade is common, but it is not the only story.
+The slow fade is widespread, but it isn’t the only story.
+Two things are worth saying here.

 Your Family: Changing Shape on You